ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 ## Notable errors

 The following paragraphs include some notable errors users tend to stumble upon and the methods to resolve them.
-Generally, we suggest checking whether you have carried out the following crucial steps:
+First, we suggest checking whether you have carried out the following crucial steps:

  - Make sure that the `Contents` page contains every **Gamma** and **Xtext** plugin, as well as all the required plugins (see corresponding part of Step 2).
  - Make sure that `gamma.api.headless.product` file (on the `Source` page) sets autoStart for the `org.apache.felix.scr` plugin: `<plugin id="org.apache.felix.scr" autoStart="true" startLevel="<N>" />` (see corresponding part of Step 3).
- - Make sure that the target platform contains a single version of each referenced plugin (see corresponding part of Step 4).
+ - Make sure that the target platform contains a *single version* of each referenced plugin (see corresponding part of Step 4).

-If the above modifications do not solve the issue, you can check the following points.
+If the above modifications do not solve the issue, you should move onto the following points.

 **Unresolved requirement**